BP agrees to record criminal penalties for U.S. oil spill

 | NEW ORLEANS/WASHINGTON

-NEW ORLEANS/WASHINGTON BP Plc will pay $4.5 billion in penalties and plead guilty to felony misconduct in the Deepwater Horizon disaster, which caused the worst U.S. offshore oil spill ever.
+NEW ORLEANS/WASHINGTON BP Plc will pay $4.5 billion in penalties and plead guilty to criminal misconduct in the Deepwater Horizon disaster, which caused the worst U.S. offshore oil spill ever.

-U.S. Attorney General Eric Holder called the deal a "critical step forward" but was adamant that it did not end the criminal investigation of the spill.

-The settlement includes a $1.256 billion criminal fine, the largest such levy in U.S. history.
-I t was not, however, the "global" settlement s o me had hoped for, which would have also resolved the considerable federal civil claims against the company at the same time.

 The government also indicted the two highest-ranking BP supervisors aboard the Deepwater Horizon during the disaster, charging them with 23 criminal counts including manslaughter.
 One man's lawyer said his client was being turned into a scapegoat for the disaster.